Monarchy of the Bahamas: The Crown and the Defence Force

 The Crown sits at the pinnacle of the Bahamian Defence Force.
-It is reflected in Bahamas's naval vessels, which bear the prefix HMBS, i.e., His Majesty's Bahamian Ship.
+It is reflected in the Bahamas' naval vessels, which bear the prefix HMBS, i.e., His Majesty's Bahamian Ship.

 The Defence Force of the Bahamas is known as "The Royal Bahamas Defence Force".
 The monarch is the Head of the RBDF.

 In September 1979, Princess Anne visited the Bahamas Defence Force Base at Coral Harbour, and unveiled a plaque designating the Base as "Her Majesty's Bahamian Ship Coral Harbour".
 The Princess officially conferred the title "Royal" on the Force, making it known thereafter as the "Royal Bahamas Defence Force".

 Every member of the Royal Bahamas Defence Force has to swear allegiance to the Bahamian monarch on taking office.
 The oath is:

 The Crown and the Police Force

-The national police force of the Bahamas is known as "The Royal Bahamas Police Force".
+The national police force of Thamas is known as "The Royal Bahamas Police Force".

 The St. Edward's Crown appears on the Bahamian Police's badges and rank insignia, which illustrates the monarchy as the locus of authority.

 Every member of the Royal Bahamas Police Force has to swear allegiance to the monarch of the Bahamas, on taking office.
 Under the Bahamian Police Service Act, the oath of office, which is to be taken after the oath of allegiance, is:

 Bahamian royal symbols

 The main symbol of the Bahamian monarchy is the sovereign himself.
 Thus, framed portraits of him are displayed in public buildings and government offices.
 Banknotes in the Bahamas feature the monarch's portrait on the obverse.
 The monarch also appears on commemorative Bahamian stamps.

 A crown is also used to illustrate the monarchy as the locus of authority, appearing on police force, postal workers, prison officers rank insignia.

-God Save The King is the royal anthem of the Bahamas.
+God Save the King is the royal anthem of the Bahamas.

 Under the Bahamian Oath of Citizenship, new Bahamian citizens have to take a pledge of allegiance to the monarch of the Bahamas, and his heirs and successors.